miri0789/CloudPillar/src/agent/CloudPillar.Agent/publish/README.md

     - `action`: Describes the type of operation to be performed (e.g., SingularDownload, SingularUpload, PeriodicUpload, ExecuteOnce).
     - `description`: Provides a brief explanation of the action's purpose or objective.
-    - Additional properties specific to each action may be present, depending on the array.
+    - Additional properties specific to each action may be presesented, depending on the array.

     Details of each action: